nacersalaheddine/XVR-Trojan/README.md

  - The SCL and SCL SeedUp key must be between 1 and max of unsigned long
  - Screenshots are saved as 24 bit BMP
  - Keylogger data file open it with notepad++ to see everything
+ - Using registry temporary...
+I am working on a PE infector